 There’s no better place to celebrate summer solstice than downtown Fairbanks, Alaska—basking in 24-hour daylight just 140 miles south of the Arctic Circle.
 The historic Midnight Sun Festival is Alaska’s largest single-day event which celebrates sunshine in the Golden Heart City.
-The free 12-hour street fair is marked by 30,000 attendees perusing hundreds of exhibitors offering Alaskan merchandise, delicious food and services.
+The free 12-hour street fair is marked by thousands of attendees perusing hundreds of exhibitors offering Alaskan merchandise, delicious food and services.
 In addition, there are three stages with over 30 live music performances as well as gold panning, break dancing, a climbing wall, pony rides and so much more!

-One of summer’s most anticipated events is the Tanana Valley State Fair.
+One of the summer’s most anticipated events is the Tanana Valley State Fair.
 Fairbanks locals and visitors swarm to the fairgrounds just off College Road for loads of fun and entertainment.
 In addition to usual fair features, you’ll also find activities and attractions unique to Fairbanks’ northern locale like gold panning and mining displays, World Eskimo-Indian Olympics demonstrations, Alaska-grown berry tasting, a freight dog pull and more.
 And if you’ve ever wanted to see the power the midnight sun has on our growing season, check out the giant cabbages, pumpkins and other massive vegetables on display.

 Gyros, elephant ears, killer shrimp, giant cream puffs…the list goes on with enough food vendors to fill your belly ten times over and the midway has rides to satisfy everyone from preschoolers to thrill-seekers plus games for all ages.
 Scheduled activities include the classics such as watermelon and pie eating contests, antique tractor pull, mud bogs, a barn dance and around-the-clock music and entertainment by local and visiting bands and performers.
 There is a wide variety of handmade arts and crafts by local artisans on display and for sale to check out as well.
-By the last day of this festive ten-day event, our Interior nights are just beginning to grow dark enough to enjoy a spectacular show of fireworks.
+By the end of this event, our Interior nights are just beginning to grow dark enough to enjoy a spectacular show of fireworks.
 Grab a bag of kettle corn and a cup of hot chocolate from one of the many vendors and snuggle up on the grandstands with your closest friends—the perfect way to ring in summer’s end.